A2Amir/Advanced-Lane-Line-Finding/writeup_template.md

-2. Gradients and color thresholds.
-Here I calculated Sobel X , Y , Magnitude and Direction Gradients
+2. Gradients and color thresholds,Sobel X , Y , Magnitude and Direction Gradients:

-I applied thresholds on X, Y and direction und magnitude gradients and combined them with threshold of  the color channel H from HLS color spaces to obtain the binary thresholded image 1 and then combine binary image from the last step with the L channel from LUV and R from RGB and L from LAB colorsystem to obtain the binary thresholded image 4.
+*   First I applied thresholds on X, Y (abs_sobel_thresh function) and magnitude (mag_thresh function) direction (dir_threshold function) gradients to combine them into a binaray image(combined_gradient) by using combined_thresholds function.

+ *  I combine all  with  of the thresholded color channel H from HLS color spaces (HLScolor function) to obtain the binary thresholded (combined_thresholds_color1) and then combine binary image from the last step with the thresoled L channel from LUV space color (LUVcolor function) to get another binary image (combined_thresholds_color2) and then combined the resulting binary image from the last step with the thresoled R channel from RGB (RGBcolor function)and the resulting image (combined_thresholds_color3) from last step with the thresoled L channel from LAB colorsystem to obtain the binary thresholded image 4 (combined_thresholds_color4).

 3. Perspective transform ("birds-eye view")